Lugo Adobe

 The Lugo Adobe also called the Vicente Lugo Adobe or Casa de Don Vicente Lugo was a house in the city of Los Angeles, located on the east side of the Los Angeles Plaza at 512–524 N. Los Angeles Street.

-Don Vicente Lugo built the home in what is now called the El Pueblo de Los Ángeles Historical Monument in the 1840s.
-The Lugo Adobe was designated a California Historic Landmark (No.301) on July 12, 1939.
+Don Vicente Lugo of the prominent Lugo family of California built the home in what is now called the El Pueblo de Los Ángeles Historical Monument in the 1840s.
+The Lugo Adobe was designated a California Historic Landmark (No. 301) on July 12, 1939.
 Lugo Adobe was one of the very few two-story homes in the Pueblo of Los Angeles.
 In 1867 Don Vicente Lugo donated the Adobe to St. Vincent's School, that later became Loyola Marymount University.
 St. Vincent's School used the building for two years before moving the School.
 The building became part of what is now called Old Chinatown, Los Angeles.
 When Old Chinatown became run down, Los Angeles put into place a redevelopment plan.
 The California Historic Landmark given to the Lugo Adobe did not save the Adobe from redevelopment.
 The Lugo Adobe was demolished in 1951, despite significant efforts to save it.

-The site of the former Lugo Adobe is now Father Junípero Serra Park on the east side of the Los Angeles Plaza and the east side of N. Los Angeles Street, just west of Union Station and just east of the southern end of Olvera Street.
+The site of the former Lugo Adobe is now Yaanga Park on the east side of the Los Angeles Plaza and the east side of N. Los Angeles Street, just west of Union Station and just east of the southern end of Olvera Street.